 Methods for Drug Withdrawal and Detoxing from Drugs

-Before an addict can begin a rehabilitation program, full withdrawal or detoxification may be necessary.
+Before a drug user can begin a rehabilitation program, full withdrawal or detoxification may be necessary.
 During this process, the body adjusts to its drug-free state and rids itself of the remainder of the drug.
-Some detox programs use controlled amounts of medicinal drugs to help a person through this process.
+Medically supervised withdrawal management programs may use controlled amounts of medication to help a person through this process.

-A doctor or addiction specialist or counselor can help each individual find the right rehabilitation or treatment option.
-The setting is determined by individual needs, so some people may benefit from an inpatient rehab, while others may thrive by using an outpatient program.
+A doctor, addiction specialist, or counselor can help each individual find the right rehabilitation or treatment option.
+The setting is determined by individual needs, so some people may benefit from an inpatient rehab while others may thrive by using an outpatient program.

-At the core, the goal is to help a former addict assimilate into a drug-free life as easily as possible.
-The most commonly used treatment options for addiction include:
+At the core, the goal is to help a former substance misuser assimilate into a drug-free life as easily as possible.
+There are various treatment therapies available to help patients, but some of the most commonly used treatment options for SUD include:

 - Psychotherapy, which helps patients learn how to resist and redirect compulsions.